 Do-It-Yourself Tips: Detecting Air Leaks

-One of the easiest ways to start saving money on your monthly electric bill is to seal air leaks in your home.
+One of the easiest ways to start reducing monthly electric bill expenses is to seal air leaks in your home.
 And the first step to saving energy by sealing air leaks is to discover where those leaks are.
 To help, many people get a professional home energy audit.
 In such audits, a blower door test can be used to depressurize the home and spot leaks.
 But, if you prefer to do things on your own, there are several tips that do-it-yourselfers like you can use to detect air leaks in your home.

 How to Depressurize Your Home in Three Easy Steps